 2.7.1 Overview

-This module includes three sections:2.7.2 Pan-Cancer View: Copy Number Variation Overview
+This panel includes five sections:2.7.2 Pan-Cancer View: Copy Number Variation Overview

 2.7.3 Cancer-Specific View: CNV Distribution and Correlation